 Without further ado, our Montevideo, Uruguay favorite food list…

-The Chivito is the Uruguay National Dish…and it’s utterly amazing!
+The Chivito is the National Dish of Uruguay…and it’s utterly amazing!
 The classic Uruguay sandwich is rarely contained within two pieces of bread.
-Instead, the contents are layered in a heaping pile on a plate, spilling over the sides – and it requires a fork and knife to consume it.
+Instead, the contents are layered in a heaping pile on a plate, spilling over the sides – and it requires a fork, a knife and plan to consume it!

-The ‘sandwich’ portion of the meal is stacked with beef, ham, bacon and cheese…and then topped with a fried egg and sometimes olives for extra flair.
+The Chivito ‘sandwich’ portion of the meal is stacked with beef, ham, bacon and cheese…and then topped with a fried egg and sometimes olives for extra flair.
 Typically, an assortment of ‘sides’ – fries, potato salad and mixed greens – will be buried beneath the Goliath sandwich.
-When it comes to Uruguay famous food, the Chivito is – by far – the most unique and an absolute must-try for visitors!
+When it comes to Uruguay famous food, the Chivito is – by far – an absolute must-try for visitors to Montevideo!